1. 3DS Blog

 One of the company’s latest initiatives has been to set up the Refactory in Flins, France – Europe’s first circular economy plant.
 As part of its activities, the Refactory will repair the bodywork of heavily damaged vehicles for fleets and insurance companies, targeting the repair of 3,000 vehicles in 2023 and scaling up to 25,000 vehicles in 2025.

-6. Circular design examples: Using art as a force for positive, sustainable change
+6. Circular economy design example: Using art as a force for positive, sustainable change

 Aurora is no regular art installation.
 Unveiled as part of the Design Museum’s exhibition entitled “Waste Age: What can design do?” it aimed to show how a circular economy approach to design can reduce waste and reduce its environmental impact across the globe.